Preparing Students to Thrive and Flourish in School and in Life

 As satisfying as finding a reasonable solution to a philosophical problem is, the search itself is just as rewarding.
 Within the communities of philosophical inquiry our facilitators help establish, young people become open to rethinking their answers and refining their questions in light of the constructive criticism of others.
 They also come to appreciate how other people’s experiences inevitably shape their perspectives, and when they do so they become less likely to think that a perspective different from their own has got to be wrong.
 Learning to think creatively and critically about what is possible, in respectful collaboration with others, helps them become better at living in community.

-Language & Art: Moving beyond a conception of art (including prose and poetry) as something we enjoy consuming and creating, students will explore the purposes and power of art, especially the ways that it can influence and manipulate our thinking, how it can shape our identities, and communicate our values to others.
+In this course, which is appropriate for middle and high school, students will move beyond a conception of art (including prose and poetry) as something we enjoy consuming and creating and instead explore the purposes and power of art.
+Students will investigate the ways that different works and media can influence and manipulate our thinking, how they can shape our identities, and communicate our values to others.